MARKET DRIVERS

 ECONOMIC OVERVIEW

-Unemployment in the San Jose-Sunnyvale-Santa Clara MSA dropped 50-bps to 3.9% quarter-over-quarter.
-Likewise, California’s unemployment rate dropped 10-bps to 5.2%.
+Unemployment in the San Jose-Sunnyvale-Santa Clara MSA fell 50 bps to 4.1% quarter-over quarter.
+Conversely, California’s unemployment rate increased 10 bps to 5.4%.

-The Professional Business Sector in the San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA) saw an increase both yearly and quarterly, reaching 247K this quarter.
+The Professional Business Sector in the San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA) saw an increase both yearly and quarterly, reaching 249.1K this quarter.
+A pain point in the marketplace is the Information sector which is down 6.0% since last year.

 NEAR-TERM OUTLOOK